visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 Delete points before
     Delete all points that come before a critical point defined by a velocity threshold.
-This cleaning will reveal when an integral curve may stop advecting because of some other reason than the critical point. i.e. the advection continues temporally but not spatially, so this cleaning will remove all duplicate points leaving the last temporal value.
+This cleaning will reveal when an integral curve may stop advecting because of some other reason than the critical point (i.e. the advection continues temporally but not spatially), so this cleaning will remove all duplicate points leaving the last temporal value.
 If the last point's temporal value is different than the value as dictated by the elapsed time or max steps, then the advection may have reached a critical point but terminated because of some other reason.

 Delete points after
     Delete all points that come after a critical point defined by a velocity